kokomai/oofer/README.md

 # ooffer
-Marketting library for any html web site.
+Marketting js for any html web site.

 When someone read any articles or any technical post in somewhere blog, you can easily offer contents what you want to them! (job offer, ads ...and so forth)